otrv4/otrv4/otrv4.md

 As the ratchet moves forward through its keys, its state is kept with the following values:

-(TODO: the below should be consistent with our naming conventions, uppercase/lowercase)
 ```
 State variables:
   initiator: the participant who should perform the first root key rotation after the DAKE completes.